How Much Do Cats Sleep?

 If you choose to let your cat sleep with you, like 62% of cat owners do, get a mattress large enough and with decent motion isolation so you’re not roused by her collar jingling during a dream.
-Cats are also very territorial, so think hard and know for sure you want to let her sleep with you.
+Cats are also very territorial, so think hard and know for sure that you want to let her sleep with you.
 Once you allow cats into your bedroom, they’re not going to leave without a fight.

 4. Do not give in to your cat’s pawing.

 If you want your cat to learn to leave you alone during the night, ignore her pawing.
-If you give in and start playing with her, she’ll learn that she can win and consider herself the dominant one in the house.
+If you give in and start playing with her, she’ll learn that she can win and will consider herself the dominant one in the house.

 5. Feed your cat at night.